1011 Woodland

-1011 Woodland is the eighth studio album by British new wave band the Fixx, released in 1999.
+1011 Woodland is the eighth studio album by British new wave band the Fixx, released by CMC International Records in the US on 1 June 1999.
+The album was released in the UK by Sanctuary Records in 2001.
 All but the last three tracks are re-recordings of previous songs done by the band, largely in an acoustic and modern form.
 The final three tracks are live recordings.